WHY USE MALTA?

 General information is detailed below, outlining the formation and regulation of Malta companies as embodied in the Companies Act 1995.

-Incorporation normally takes between twenty four and forty eight hours from the time that the necessary documentation is presented to the Maltese Registrar of Companies.
+Incorporation normally takes between twenty four and forty eight hours from the time that the necessary documentation is presented to the Maltese Business Registry.
 Shelf companies are not available.

 - Authorised Share Capital